astropy/astropy/docs/cosmology/index.rst

   >>> cosmo.comoving_distance([0.5, 1.0, 1.5])  # doctest: +FLOAT_CMP
   <Quantity [ 1916.0694236 , 3363.07064333, 4451.74756242] Mpc>

-You can create your own arbitrary cosmology using one of the Cosmology classes::
+You can create your own FLRW-like cosmology using one of the Cosmology classes::

   >>> from astropy.cosmology import FlatLambdaCDM